zeshanashraf829/remote_jobs/README.md

 * [WeWorkRemotely](https://weworkremotely.com/)
 * [Working Nomads](http://www.workingnomads.co/jobs)

-*Note:* There seem to be hundreds of remote job aggregators, and new ones keep emerging.
-This is just a sample.
-If you want to add an aggregator, it should have more traffic than most of the above sites.
+*Note:* There are tons of remote job sites out there, with new ones popping up all the time.
+This list is just a glimpse.
+If you're thinking of adding one, make sure it's got more visitors than most of the ones listed above.